MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

-where~$\widehat{\Gamma}$ is the jointed plan; $\overline{T}>0$ is the time instant when the environment is mapped completely and known to all operators by~\eqref{subeq:terminal}; \eqref{subeq:dynamics} restricts the behaviors of the fleet as described; and~\eqref{subeq:requests} enforces that all requests in~$\Xi$ are fulfilled by the jointed plan.
+where~$\widehat{\Gamma}$ is the joint plan of all robots and operators, and $\overline{T}>0$ is the time instant when the environment is completely mapped and the resulting map is available to all operators, as required by~\eqref{subeq:terminal}.
+Constraint \eqref{subeq:system_requests} enforces both the operational constraints and the fulfillment of all requests in~$\Xi$.

+Problem~\eqref{eq:problem} defines the overall mission-level objective.
+In the online setting considered here, however, the request set is revealed incrementally during execution, and future operator motions, robot encounters, and communication opportunities are not known a priori.
+Therefore, MoRoCo does not solve~\eqref{eq:problem} directly as a globally optimal planning problem.
+Instead, it realizes this mission objective through a sequence of online feasible coordination decisions on the current communication backbone, as detailed in Sec.~\ref{subsec:online}.

-\begin{remark} The consideration of multiple teams that consist of one operator and a few robots is motivated by several practical concerns: (I) The workspace is large and complex, thus suitable for several medium-size fleets to explore in parallel; (II) One operator has limited attention to supervise and interact with too many robots, as revealed by several recent studies in~\cite{kolling2015human,tzoumas2024use}; and (III) The response to online requests within one team is more efficient compared with a global team.
+\begin{remark} The consideration of multiple teams, each with one operator and a few robots, is motivated by several practical concerns: (I) The workspace is large and complex, making it suitable for several medium-size fleets to explore in parallel; (II) One operator has limited attention to supervise and interact with too many robots, as revealed by several recent studies in~\cite{dahiya2023survey,villani2020humans}; and (III) The response to online requests within one team is more efficient compared with a global team.
 More numerical comparisons can be found in the experiments. $\blacksquare$ \end{remark}